-Our board of directors approved the amendment and restatement on April 15, 2011, subject to shareholder approval at the 2011 Annual Meeting.
+Our board of directors approved the amendment and restatement on April 11, 2012, subject to shareholder approval at the 2012 Annual Meeting.
+We are requesting an increase in the share reserve to ensure that we have sufficient shares authorized for issuance under our 2007 Plan.